puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/policy-resources/flow-schema-v1.md

 - **distinguisherMethod** (FlowDistinguisherMethod)

-  `distinguisherMethod` defines how to compute the flow distinguisher for requests that match this schema. `nil` specifies that the distinguisher is disabled and thus will always be the empty string.
+  `distinguisherMethod` defines how to compute the flow distinguisher for requests that match this schema. `nil` specifies that the distinguisher is turned off and thus will always be the empty string.

   <a name="FlowDistinguisherMethod"></a>
   *FlowDistinguisherMethod specifies the method of a flow distinguisher.*